-Using the newly refined peer group, Lockton analyzed the peer group's comparative total direct compensation practices and mix of pay against Lifeway's executive officer total direct compensation practices generally, as well as for fiscal year 2018 and as proposed for fiscal year 2019 specifically.
-At the Committee's request, Lockton also made recommendations regarding the amount and mix of base and incentive compensation to be delivered to our executive officers and senior management team for fiscal year 2019.
+Using the refined peer group, Lockton analyzed the peer group's comparative total direct compensation practices and mix of pay against Lifeway's executive officer total direct compensation practices generally, as well as for fiscal year 2019 and proposed recommendations regarding the amount and mix of base and incentive compensation to be delivered to our executive officers, senior management team and directors for fiscal year 2020.

-During 2018, neither Towers Watson nor Lockton performed any other services for Lifeway.
-The Committee believes that there is no conflict of interest based on any prior relationship with Towers Watson or Lockton.
-In reaching this conclusion, the Committee considered the factors set forth in the SEC and Nasdaq rules regarding compensation advisor independence.
+During 2019, Lockton performed no other services for Lifeway.
+The Audit and Corporate Governance Committee believed that there was no conflict of interest based on any prior relationship with Lockton.
+In reaching this conclusion, the Audit and Corporate Governance Committee considered the factors set forth in the SEC and Nasdaq rules regarding compensation advisor independence.